-MiMi’s 3 day rolls are so fluffy and soft.
-You can start the dough up to three days ahead of time, so they are perfect homemade dinner roll for your holiday table!
+MiMi’s 3 day dinner rolls are so fluffy and soft.
+You can refrigerate the dough up to three days ahead of time, so they are perfect homemade dinner roll for your holiday table!

 I have been looking for the perfect opportunity to share them with you and this seemed like the right time.
 They are a perfect roll for your holiday menu.

 Be warned though, if you make them this holiday season, you might as well plan on making them for every holiday from now on.
 People will love them so much they will keep requesting them!

 One of the best parts about these rolls is that you can make the dough up to three days in advance.
 You let them rise slowly in the refrigerator.

 So all you have to do the day of is a quick knead, shape them and let them rise.
 When you pull your turkey out to rest, put in the rolls.
 In 10-15 minutes you have fresh homemade dinner rolls!

 MiMi got this recipe from the ladies at her old country church.
 She volunteered to help prepare them for a chicken dinner at the parish and the ladies showed her how it was done.